Wendy Allison – Director

 Dr Jez Weston

 Jez has a background in materials science, science policy, and the role of evidence in guiding decisions.
-He used to be a lab scientist, so enjoys the opportunity to go to festivals and do some real bench science, with the goal of keeping people safe.
+He used to be a lab scientist, so enjoys the opportunity to go to festivals and do some real bench science, with the goal of keeping people safe and informing drug policy.

 He provides logistic, operational and strategic assistance to KnowYourStuffNZ.